 Students will keep a Visual Arts Diary which will document all making and learning activities undertaken by students throughout the year.
-Regular assignments and worksheets will be presented in the Visual Arts Diary.
+Regular writing tasks involving critical and historical analysis will be presented in a theory work book.
 Most materials for art making are supplied by the school.

 Students will have opportunities to investigate subject matter in a range of areas including objects and other living things in Year 7.
-In the other years the themes are places and spaces, people, events and issues and theories.
+In other years, themes include City as Utopia/City in Decay, Body as Narrative, Humanism in the Renaissance and Events.
 Students will use a variety of forms which may include painting, drawing, printmaking, design, sculpture and photography.